sdr-enthusiasts/docker-adsb-ultrafeeder/README.md

 | `9274/tcp`                  | Prometheus web interface with data from `Telegraf` |
 | `80/tcp`                    | Tar1090 (map) web interface                        |

 Any of these ports can be made available to the host system by using the `ports:` directive in your `docker-compose.yml`.
 The container's web interface is rendered to port `80` in the container.
-This can me mapped to a port on the host using the docker-compose `ports` directive.
+This can be mapped to a port on the host using the docker-compose `ports` directive.
 In the example [`docker-compose.yml`](docker-compose.yml) file, the container's Tar1090 interface is mapped to `8080` on the host system, and ports `9273-9274` are exposed as-is:

 ```yaml
     ports: